ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	        });
 	    });

-To use the mixin we simply define and declare the object, this way we extend it, and we can reference the topic name with `this.TutorialTopic` instead of hardcoding the topic into each file.
+To use the mixin we simply define and declare the object.
+This way we extend it, and we can reference the topic name with `this.TutorialTopic` instead of hardcoding the topic into each file.

 For a very simple example like this, it might seem a bit overkill.
 However, when developing a big and complex matrix of widgets, we'll be grateful to have this.